mdmccann/simple-web-crawler/readme.md

 * {numOfThreads} - The number of threads that will be used for execution

 #### Viewing Results
-After the program has finished executing, view the results by exploring the HTML files inside the <i>results</i> directory.
+After the program has finished executing, view the results by opening the <i>sitemap.html</i> file in your current directory.

 ## Built With
 * [Spring Boot](https://spring.io/projects/spring-boot)